ravindasenarath/aws-saa/README.md

   - Fully manage data security and data privacy service
   - Machine learning & pattern matching to discover and protect sensitive data
   - Sensitive data(Personal identifiable Information)

+### Security Manager
+  - Helps in automating operational tasks across your AWS resources
+  - Integrates with EC2, S3, and CloudWatch, and allows you to perform actions on resources using commands or scripts, either interactively or through automation.

+### Secuirty Hub
+  - provides a comprehensive view of high-priority security alerts and compliance status across AWS accounts

 ## Networking (VPC)